👋🏻 Howdy

 Responsible AI

-The use of AI in design is still debated since LLMs (and their associated vibe design resources) all operate on stolen assets and data, producing results that are still extremely biased and inaccurate.
-I have an evolving list of things I’ve been keeping in mind as I’ve begun integrating these tools into my design process in an ethical fashion:
+At this point, AI in design isn't going to slow down, so I have an evolving list of things I’ve been keeping in mind as I’ve begun learning more about these tools and integrating them into my design process in a (hopefully) ethical fashion:

-- I’ll use AI plugins to automate repetitive tasks (duplicating flows with context adjustments, labeling/organizing components for dev handoff, etc) across a project’s lifecycle.
+- Using AI plugins to automate repetitive tasks (duplicating flows with context adjustments, labeling/organizing components for dev handoff, etc) across a project’s lifecycle speeds stuff up and leaves more room for creativity

-- Learning more about AI-first design tools like Loveable and Paper is necessary to stay on top of where software might be headed, even if the market is flooded right now.
+- Learning more about tools like Loveable or Cursor is necessary to stay on top of where software might be headed (and take a bit of the front-end headaches out of my hands)

 - AI isn’t always needed in the design process, especially since using these things is shown to undermine our intellectual development and creative curiosity.
 Yeah, it can get made fast...but will it be good?

-- Vibe coding produces tons of junk code, isn't always scalable, and it shows a lack of faith in your developers- trust them!
+- Vibe coding produces tons of junk code, isn't always scalable, and it shows a lack of faith in your developers

-- These AI platforms are even more destructive than fossil fuels and we should use them cautiously.
+- These platforms are more destructive than fossil fuels and we should use them cautiously